https://skyscanner.pxf.io/c/4123411/1099829/13416?associateid=AFF_TRA_19354_00001

 Marshall’s animal farm is also inside McLaren Falls Park, this is a great way to spend a few hours wandering around.

 One of the great joys (for kids) about this place is the chance to pat and feed the animals, immediately when you enter you will notice this.
-Our kids loved the opportunity to feed and play with a range of animals.

 There is a huge variety of animals to look at from emus, alpacas, ostriches to the usual cattle, sheep, pigs and so much more.
 Animal feed can be purchased at the shop.
 If that isn’t enough there is also a flying fox and a playground.